shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Abilities cannot modify a creature’s base power.
 Instead, for attack, increase a creature’s bonus power; for defense, increase a creature’s shield value.
 -   Abilities can refer to a specific card by species name, although it is discouraged.
 It’s better to refer to a creature’s type
 -   Abilities can refer to a creature’s type
+-   “Replacement effects” are banned because they make for messy rules.
+This includes things like “When a creature would take damage, they heal for that amount instead.”
+Instead, write something like “Give a creature protection from damage, briefly.
+The selected creature gains an ability: ‘When I receive damage, I heal for the damage received.’, briefly.”

 # References